barun-saha/slide-deck-ai/README.md

 5. Every time SlideDeck AI generates a PowerPoint presentation, a download button is provided.
 Clicking on the button will download the file.

+In addition, SlideDeck AI can also create a presentation based on PDF files.

 # Summary of the LLMs